FOR IMMEDIATE RELEASE

 Black Diamond Leadership’s executive coaches help organizations and teams achieve peak performance through growth in key areas, from communication to teamwork; increased employee engagement; and by strengthening processes and organizational structure through high-performance leadership.
 Robert S. Grossman is now one of eighteen consultants in North America certified by the Fearless Organization to implement the program’s team assessment tools, provide interventions, and build psychologically safe teams.

-“Psychological safety must be a critical component of a company’s culture in order to achieve high-performance,” said Robert Grossman.
+“Psychological safety must be a critical component of a company’s culture to achieve high-performance,” said Robert Grossman.
 “Based on 20 years of research and experience, Black Diamond Leadership’s coaching programs and leadership academy help strengthen management skills in four critical areas: self-management and personal effectiveness; interpersonal relationships, communication, and trust; teamwork and collaboration; and leadership.
 We look forward to adding psychological safety as a component to our high-performing teams and skilled leaders.”

 Created by Harvard Business School professor Amy Edmondson, the Fearless Organization’s Psychological Safety model provides practical guidance for teams to achieve success in a modern economy that offers a continuous influx of new ideas, by building an environment where critical thought is welcome, not silenced or ridiculed.
 Psychological safety enables mutual respect through candor and openness, setting high standards, and inspiring team members to reach them.
 A psychologically safe organization promotes ongoing learning and adaptability in an ever-changing world.